VisualPhysiologyDB/mine_n_match/README.md

 ---
 ## License

-All data and code is covered under a GNU General Public License (GPL)(Version 3), in accordance with Open Source Initiative (OSI)-policies
+All data and code is covered under a CC0-1.0 License, in accordance with Open Source Initiative (OSI)-policies